-Fisheries indicators examined generally support a view that current stock levels for 3, 4, 5, 6&7 age groups are above that observed in the late 1980s, which are the historically lowest levels.
-Looking at recent years only, CPUE indices for these age classes showed increasing tendencies.
-Other age classes, 8-11, and 12+ tended to keep at the same level after 2003 with some variability.
+Fisheries indicators examined generally support a view that current stock levels for 4, 5, and 6&7 age groups are higher than ones observed in the late 1980s, which are the historically lowest levels.
+Looking at recent years only, CPUE indices for these age classes showed increasing trends.
+Standardized CPUE for age 3 increased from 2005 to 2008, and then decreased for two years in a row.
+Other age classes, 8-11 and 12+ tended to keep at the same level after 2003 with some variability.
 Current stock levels for these age groups, however, are still low similar to ones observed in past.
 Many indicators suggested considerable low recruitments in past years but differ in indication of how low they were.
 The acoustic indices suggested continuous low recruitments for four years (the 2000-2003 acoustic surveys corresponding to the 1999-2002 cohorts).
 Agreed with these results of the surveys, longline CPUE indicators suggested considerable decline of recruitments of 1999-2002 cohorts.
 However, there are some inconsistencies in recruitment level observed in comparisons between some indicators and the results of the 2005 and 2006 acoustic surveys (corresponding to the 2004 and 2005 cohorts).
-In addition, while low level of recruitment for cohorts of 1999, 2000, and 2001 was observed in the acoustic survey and the trolling survey, the trolling indices for the 2002, 2004 and 2005 cohorts showed higher level of recruitment than the acoustic survey indices.
-The longline CPUE indices (of both nominal and standardized) for age 3 in 2007, for age 4 in 2009, and for age 5 in 2009 showed large upturns.
+In addition, while low level of recruitment for cohorts of 1999, 2000, and 2001 was observed in the acoustic survey and the trolling survey, the trolling indices for the 2002, 2004 and 2005 cohorts showed higher levels of recruitment than the acoustic survey indices.
+The longline CPUE indices (of both nominal and standardized) for age 3 in 2007, for age 4 in 2009, and for age 5 in 2009 and 2010 showed large upturns.
 Whether these large positive upturns were caused by increase of stock abundance and/or the introduction of individual quota system into Japanese longline fishery is still unknown.
-Thus, further careful monitoring and examining both fishery-dependent and fishery-independent indicators are continuous tasks with high priority.
+In addition to these positive upturns of small fish CPUE observed in the longline fishery, recruitment indicators based upon the trolling survey, the aerial and commercial spotting surveys, and purse seine CPUE all suggested increases of juvenile fish in recent years.
+Considering uncertainty inherent in the indicators, further careful monitoring and examining both fishery-dependent and fishery-independent indicators are continuous tasks with high priority.